visgl/luma.gl/docs/README.md

 ## Philosophy

-luma.gl is developed with certain ideas in mind.
-It is developed with the following design goals:
+Like most frameworks, luma.gl has been developed with a certain philosophy in mind, reflecting things its designers feel to be important to their work.

-- **A WebGL2-first API** - luma.gl enables applications to use the latest WebGL2 APIs (and write shaders in the new GLSL 3.00 ES syntax), while automatically remaining backwards compatible with WebGL1.
-No need to fiddle with WebGL extensions or shader versions, luma.gl handles translation/transpilation of WebGL2 to WebGL1 counterparts as needed).
+- **A WebGL2-first API** - luma.gl enables applications to code using the latest WebGL2 APIs and write their shaders in the latest GLSL 3.00 ES syntax, and (as far as possible) transparently keeps your application backwards compatible with WebGL1 (using WebGL extensions, shader transpilation and other techniques).
-- **Expose WebGL to Programmers** - luma.gl intentionally exposes (rather than hides) the WebGL API, providing easy-to-use JavaScript class wrappers for all WebGL2 objects defined in the [WebGL2 API](https://www.khronos.org/registry/webgl/specs/latest/2.0/).
+- **Expose WebGL2 to Programmers** - while many WebGL frameworks make efforts to hide and wrap the WebGL2 API, luma.gl intentionally exposes it, providing JavaScript classes corresponding to all WebGL objects defined in the [WebGL2 Specification](https://www.khronos.org/registry/webgl/specs/latest/2.0/).
+- **Simplify use of the WebGL2 API** - Using the raw WebGL API is notoriously verbose and fiddly. luma.gl's classes provide the standard WebGL2 objects and methods, but take care of all the tedious default parameters and object bindings behind the scenes.
-- **Shader Programming** - luma.gl provides extensive facilities for developing, modularizing, debugging and profiling GLSL shaders.
+- **Shader Programming** - luma.gl's shadertools is a GLSL module system that provides extensive facilities for developing, modularizing, debugging and profiling GLSL shaders.
-- **Performance First** - A strong focus on performance, which includes a preference for providing APIs on lower abstraction levels than many WebGL frameworks.
+- **Performance First** - luma.gl has strong focus on performance, which includes a preference for providing APIs on lower abstraction levels than some popular WebGL frameworks, and an emphasis of using features such as *instanced rendering* for large data sets.
-- **Advanced GPU Programming** - targets use cases like GPU based computing using *transform feedback*, *instance rendering* for large data sets, and other WebGL2 and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) techniques.
+- **Doing Computations on the GPU** - A focus on use cases like GPU based computing using *transform feedback*, and other WebGL2 and [GPGPU](https://en.wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units) techniques.

 ## History